-Bishop Hill is a distinctive natural feature rising out of the flat country around Loch Leven which offers good walking and lovely views of the loch and the natural basin of Kinross-shire.
+Bishop Hill is a distinctive natural feature rising out of the flat country around Loch Leven which offers walking and views of the loch.

 On a clear day the vista from Bishop Hill extends to the Ochil Hills, Fife and further south across the Firth of Forth to Edinburgh & The Lothians.

 Known locally as `the bishop`, the hill is 1,500 ft (460 m) high with a signposted path leading up the hillside from the small village of Scotlandwell.
 In the early stretches this route passes through Kilmagadwood, referred to locally as `the cuckoo wood` and rich in native tree species such as oak, rowan and Scots pine.
 The wood is criss-crossed by cart tracks which were in use until the late 19th century by quarrymen bringing limestone down from the hills.

 Both the slopes and the plateau of Bishop Hill are designated as a Site of Special Scientific Interest because of their unimproved lime-rich grassland and cliff vegetation.